How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 Even with major weight loss, most patients are left with localised excess fat that affects the overall contour of the body.
 These resistant fat pockets can be quite vexing for patients who have worked so diligently to attain their weight loss goals and can often be resistant to healthy diet and exercise.

 FDL abdominoplasty offers the potential for removal of such residual fat pockets with good outcomes.
-By incorporating VASER liposuction, the specialist surgeon is able to remove the excess fatty deposits and create enhanced body contouring, a well-balanced shape, and improved aesthetic results.
+By incorporating VASER liposuction, the specialist surgeon is able to remove the excess fatty deposits, a well-balanced shape, and aesthetic results.

 Comprehensive Contouring